“Check fuel cap” can be a warning message that appears on several makes of vehicles. But what does this seemingly simple message mean?

 Ready to get started?
 Let’s dive in!

-What Causes the Gas Cap Message?
+What Causes the Check Fuel Gas Cap Message?

 A Loose Fuel Cap

 The fuel cap needs to be properly tightened to prevent fuel from evaporating.
-For most cars, the gas cap is designed to click into place when installed properly.
+For most cars, the gas cap is designed to “click” into place when installed properly.

-Simply make sure that the gas cap is tightened properly so that it clicks into place.
+Make sure that the gas cap is tightened properly so that it clicks into place.
 Then drive about 50 miles and see if the message disappears.

 A Missing Fuel Cap